United Technologies and the Pentagon: History RepeatsTweet

 Topics: Contract Oversight

-Related Content: Arm's Length Negotiations, Auditing (DCAA/FCAA), Contractor Accountability, Cost Accounting Standards, Federal Acquisition, Revolving Door, DOD Oversight, Federal Contractor Misconduct, Spare Parts, Wasteful Defense Spending
+Related Content: Arm's Length Negotiations, Auditing (DCAA/FCAA), Contractor Accountability, Cost Accounting Standards, Federal Acquisition, Revolving Door, Department of Defense (DOD), Federal Contractor Misconduct, Spare Parts, Wasteful Defense Spending

 Authors: Neil Gordon